AMIS-Services/online-meetups-introduction-of-kafka/lab3-diy-cqrs/readme.md

 ```
 { "connectionId":"4617", "connectionMandate" : "1" }
 ```
-Add the following lines near the end of the function, just before the return statement:
+Add the following lines near the end of the function *processCustomer*, just before the return statement:
 ```
     // check if the either the customer is new or the mandate settings has changed; in both cases: an event needs to be produced
     if (!oldCustomer || (oldCustomer.connectionId != customerObject.connectionId) || (oldCustomer.connectionMandate != customerObject.connectionMandate)) {